Saeid135/evergreen-roots/README.md

 ___

 ## Future iSchool Capstone Team
-If you're a future iSchool Capstone team that is interested in continuing this project, **please reach out** to Anas Azeemi via email at aazeemi@uw.edu
+If you’re a future iSchool Capstone team that is interested in continuing this project, **please reach out** to Anas Azeemi via email at aazeemi@uw.edu.

+### Where to Start
+We recommend that you do more user research with healthcare systems & CBOs to ensure the platform is meeting the stakeholders needs.
+This research would also be useful in priority setting the development of features.
+As a starting point, we believe developing the following features would improve the platform:

+- Survey to assess the capabilities, strengths, weaknesses of CBOs & healthcare systems
+- Proximity map of CBOs & healthcare systems
+- Ability to share possible collaborative events
+- Allowing each organization to choose 3-5 tags to describe themselves & be sorted accordingly